xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 {--------------------------------------------------------------}
 ```

-Add these routines to Parser and CodeGen, and change the main program to
+Add these routines to `Parser` and `CodeGen`, and change the `main` program to
-call Expression.
+call `Expression`.
 Voila!

 The next step, of course, is to add the capability for dealing with
 multiplicative terms.
-To that end, we'll add a procedure Term, and code
+To that end, we'll add a procedure `Term`, and code
-generation procedures PopMul and PopDiv.
+generation procedures `PopMul` and `PopDiv`.
 These code generation
 procedures are shown next:

 ```delphi